|Title:||Reflections on Georgia Politics Oral History Collection, ROGP 145 Billy Lovett|

 Resources may be used under the guidelines described by the U.S. Copyright Office in Section 107, Title 17, United States Code (Fair use).
 Parties interested in production or commercial use of the resources should contact the Russell Library for a fee schedule.

-Billy Lovett is a former Lawrence County Comissioner, member of the State Public Service Commission, candidate for Governor, and businessmen in Atlanta.
+Billy Lovett is a former Laurens County Comissioner, member of the State Public Service Commission, candidate for Governor, and businessmen in Atlanta.

 Billy Lovett discusses Lovett family history, his early political life, and his work in the Public Service Commission.
 He recalls a situation where the emergency fund came into use.
 Lovett discusses coal and nuclear plants and Georgia's development of its energy resources.